I had clawed my way through a decade of proving myself, balancing a career in aviation software

 They didn’t know I was taking notes on all of them.

-I learned every clause, every loophole, every lie they use to steal your backend.
+I studied every clause.
+Every loophole.
+Every lie they use to steal your backend.

 It was built this way.